New 2020 Volkswagen Golf GTE: specs and on-sale date

 This is available on both versions of the 1.5-litre turbocharged engine (producing 128 and 148bhp respectively), plus on the 1.0-litre, three-cylinder variant that's capable of 109bhp.
 According to Volkswagen, the 48-volt technology should account for 16bhp and make acceleration smoother while improving fuel economy.

 All mild-hybrid versions of the Golf will feature a seven-speed automatic gearbox, with no manual compatible.
-A pair of 2.0-litre diesel variants will also be sold, and these will gain mild-hybrid technology in due course.
-The same goes for the ‘hot’ GTI and R models which will be launched at a later date.
+A pair of 2.0-litre diesel variants will also be sold, and both these and the hot GTI and R variants will gain mild-hybrid technology in due course.

 On the outside, Volkswagen has chosen not to meddle with its formula, with only subtle changes made to the exterior design.